 music for four resonators, 2016

-Using a variety of electronic devices and transducers, a ‘playing’ technique was developed to draw out the natural vibrations inside the string quartet instruments (resonators), allowing their fundamental resonance modes and properties to be heard and explored.
+The piece explores the fundamental notion that all physical bodies vibrate.
+Using a variety of electronic devices and transducers, a ‘playing’ technique was developed to extract the natural resonance modes inside the string quartet instruments (resonators).
 Instead of stimulating the strings with bows and pizzicatos, the instruments are ‘played’ by microphones, most of the time without even being touched.
 This way, the pureness of the resonators intrinsic vibrations is captured and made the central sonic material of the work.

 Special thanks: Maria Elisa Ayerbe, technical assistance.